akashkinkarpandey/Odd-Sem-Third-Year/Java-oops/01-Basic-Programs/0How-To-Open-Java-In-Notepad/0How-to-Open-Java-In-Notepad.md

 # Now you have made your java file
 # We will execute it using command prompt

-## For opening command prompt go to the folder where your .java file was created
+## Lets find out where our java file was made
 ## Right click on your java file and click on properties
 ![Pic 51](Pic51.png)
 ## View the file location
 ![Pic 52](Pic52.png)

+## Now,For opening command prompt go to the folder where your .java file was created with help of location you found just now
 ---
 ## *Step 3*
 ## Have a look at where the arrow is pointing->